2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/cms/toolbars/toolbar-builder.md

 ### Build Parameters for Toolbar (`toolbar`)

 The toolbar currently doesn't have any additional parameters.
+But you can add `&key=value` which will be used as settings, if settings are not also provided.

 ### Build Parameters for Settings (`settings`)